 Inspectors give individual ratings for ten different domains set out in detail in the infographic below but covering three main headings:

 - Case supervision

 - NPS/CRC specific work

 As you can see from the league table below, most, but not all NPS divisions are out-performing CRCs by a substantial margin.

-Perusing the table does throw up some interesting features; for instance all but two probation providers (NPS and CRCs) are rated good or better for leadership.
+Perusing the table does throw up some interesting features; for instance all but three probation providers (NPS and CRCs) are rated good or better for leadership.
 On the other hand, every CRC was rated poor or inadequate in they key tasks of implementing and delivering supervision and for reviewing cases.